Home > Curriculum > English

 Writing

-Children have daily opportunities to write for various purposes, access new learning and practise key skills.
-Writing is taught through explicit English lessons, supported in daily handwriting/SPAG activities, and applied across the wider curriculum.
-Children may be working on explicit cognition and learning targets from their EHCP/MSP or individual/whole class writing targets identified by their teacher.
+Pupils access daily writing lessons which are planned to meet the requirements of the National Curriculum and cover different genres including narratives, instructions and non-chronological reports.
+Pupils have regular opportunities to write for various purposes, access new learning and practise key skills.
+Children may be working on explicit cognition and learning targets from their EHCPs or support plans, or individual/whole class writing targets identified by their teacher.

-Teachers have a wide range of schemes to support their writing teaching and learning and have the confidence and skill to adapt these to meet the complex needs of our young people.
-Schemes include Power of Reading and Literacy Shed.
-Units of work are chosen based on their links to the wider learning and the interests of pupils meaning they are driven by high-quality texts and media.
+Teachers have a wide range of schemes to support their writing teaching and learning, including Power of Reading and Literacy Shed.
+Staff have the confidence and skill to adapt these to meet the complex needs of our young people.
+Units of work are chosen based on their links to the wider learning and the interests of pupils, and are driven by high-quality texts and media.

 Pupil access a 15 minute daily handwriting lesson which follows the ISHA approach.
 This structured way of teaching handwriting is proven to develop pupils’ sense of pride and self esteem which in turn supports improvement in their writing and academic progress.